thunderbird/webext-docs/contacts.rst

       :name: ``properties``
       :type: (:ref:`contacts.ContactProperties`)

       An object with properties to update the specified contact.
-Individual properties are removed, if they are set to ``null``.
+Individual properties are removed, if they are set to :value:`null`.
 If the provided object includes a ``vCard`` member, all specified `legacy properties <https://searchfox.org/comm-central/rev/8a1ae67088acf237dab2fd704db18589e7bf119e/mailnews/addrbook/modules/VCardUtils.jsm#295-334>`__ are ignored and the details of the contact will be replaced by the provided vCard.
 Changes to the UID will be ignored. **Note:** Using individual properties is deprecated, use the ``vCard`` member instead.

 .. api-header::